Daphne Blake: Character description

-Character background

 Daphne is often depicted as being from the fictional town of Coolsville, being from a wealthy family, and having met the rest of Mystery Incorporated at a young age.
-According to Scooby-Doo: Behind the Scenes, Daphne aspired to become both a supermodel and a detective from a young age, though her interest in detective work disappointed her parents.
-Her father provided the initial funding that enabled her and her friends to begin their investigative pursuits.
-Before buying the Mystery Machine, Daphne's parents would carpool her and her friends to wherever the mysteries took place.
-Her aspirations have had a toll on her personal life at times, resulting in her losing more dates than she can count.
+Her parents were named Elizabeth and Nedley Blake in A Pup Named Scooby-Doo, The New Scooby and Scrappy-Doo Show and Daphne and Velma.

 When the original Mystery Inc. group took a hiatus from the franchise in the 1980s, Daphne was initially absent too, with the series focusing on the comedy antics of Scooby, Shaggy, and Scrappy.
 However, when the "Whodunnit?" aspect returned to the series with The New Scooby and Scrappy-Doo Show (later retitled The New Scooby-Doo Mysteries), Daphne returned, now an accomplished investigator assisted by Shaggy and the two dogs, investigating supernatural occurrences.
-She continued to help Scooby battle evil forces of the supernatural in the 13 Ghosts of Scooby-Doo series.
+She continued to help Scooby battle evil forces of the supernatural in The 13 Ghosts of Scooby-Doo.

+In A Pup Named Scooby-Doo, a young Daphne is a member of the young Mystery Incorporated, and is portrayed as a cynic towards supernatural occurrences.

-In the film Scooby-Doo on Zombie Island, Daphne had a very successful investigative TV series called Coast to Coast with Daphne Blake on a fictional channel called "Americana", which the show had aired on for two seasons.
-The producer of the show was Fred Jones.
+In the film Scooby-Doo on Zombie Island, Daphne had a successful investigative TV series called Coast to Coast with Daphne Blake, with Fred Jones as the producer.

 Unlike the previous incarnations of the character, Sarah Michelle Gellar's live-action portrayal of Daphne is trained in martial arts during Mystery Inc.'s 2-year-long departure in the first film, as she is tired of being a damsel in distress.
 This subversion of the damsel in distress mirrors Gellar's widely recognized role of the title character in the TV series Buffy the Vampire Slayer.
 Following the first live action Scooby-Doo film, Daphne next appeared in What's New Scooby-Doo?.
 This incarnation, as well as in the animated films of the time, gave Daphne a more active role within the team, reflecting the live-action incarnation of the character.
 She would take on many new attributes, such as being an accomplished surfer, martial artist, and using her knowledge on makeup and fashion for tactical purposes.

 Following What's New Scooby-Doo?, the other members of the gang would take a reduced role in Shaggy and Scooby-Doo Get a Clue!.
 She would next appear in Scooby-Doo: Mystery Incorporated, where she attends high school with the gang in the fictional town of Crystal Cove and has a complicated relationship with Fred.
+Her parents are named Nan and Barty Blake in this incarnation.
+They have five other daughters and disapprove of Daphne's involvement with Mystery Inc and her relationship with Fred.

-In Be Cool, Scooby-Doo!, Daphne develops a kooky personality and performs multiple hobbies and interests such as hand puppets, beards, sleepovers, vampires, and even mascot costumes.
+In Be Cool, Scooby-Doo!, Daphne develops a kooky personality and performs multiple hobbies and interests such as hand puppets, beards, and vampires.